-- □ Navigate to the Map Tab.

-- ☐ Within the Selection area, click on Select By Attribute.
-This should open the Select Layer By Attribute Pane.

-- ☐ In the Select Layer

-By Attribute Pane,

-make sure that the

-Layer Name or Table

-View is set to

-geology.
-Leave the

-Selection type set to

-New selection.

-- ☐ Click Add Clause.

-- ☐ In the new clause, set the field to "PERIOD" the operator to "is Equal to" and the Value to "limestone."

-- Click Add to add the clause to the query.
+- □ Navigate to the Map Tab. - Within the Selection area, click on Select By Attributes.
+This should open the Select Layer By Attributes Pane. - In the Select Layer By Attributes Pane, make sure that the Layer Name or Table View is set to geology.
+Leave the Selection type set to New Selection. - In the clause, set the field to "PERIOD" the operator to "is Equal to" and the Value to "limestone." - Click Apply to execute the query.

-- Click Run to execute the query.